ABSanthosh/rslookup/README.md

 - [ ] abstract the user-name placeholder function
 - [ ] abstract view-transition to a directive
 - [ ] Tests for calender functions
+- [ ] Abstract the clipboard to a directive
+- [x] Animate pane and crisp menu

 - [x] General
   - [x] prevent zoom on double tap